Bootham Park Hospital: Closure

 A smaller 24-bedded unit opened in 2016 replacing the 36 beds from Bootham Park Hospital.
 Outpatient clinics also reopened in February 2016.
 In April 2020 the hospital was being considered as a location where additional beds could be provided during the COVID-19 pandemic.
+Later the same month, the new 72-bed Foss Park Hospital opened in a different part of the city as a permanent replacement to Bootham Park Hospital.